Pawventures

 Thailand

-• Health certificate from government-accredited vet
+• Health certificate from a government-accredited vet

 • Current rabies vaccination

-• Microchip recommended
+• Microchip strongly recommended

 • Import permit from Thai Department of Livestock Development